w3c/wai-about-wai/_about/translating.md

 General information about [W3C Translations](http://www.w3.org/Consortium/Translation/) is being updated in 2019.

 {% include_cached excol.html type="end" %}

+## Important Translations Guidance {#important}

+* **Do not change or adapt or add to the meaning of the English version in your translation**.
+If you have suggestions for changes to the English version, submit them via GitHub or e-mail using the links in the "Help improve this page" box near the bottom of the page.
+* Check if there is any translation guidance for the specific language. _{@@link}_
+* Make sure to translate image alts.
+* Please leave the code, HTML, and markdown as is without changing it (other than at the top as noted after #).
+* If you have any questions about the translation, please e-mail them to [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org).

+By submitting a translation, you agree:
+* To the redistribution terms of the [W3C Document License](https://www.w3.org/Consortium/Legal/2015/doc-license).
+Your translation may be republished by the W3C or other entities if it is done in compliance with the License terms.
+* That the W3C may rescind your right to publish or distribute the derivative work if the W3C finds that it leads to confusion regarding the original document's status or integrity. ([Source](http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620#translate).)

+### Updating Resources

+When the English version of a resource is updated, we will inform translators what has changed<!-- @@by GitHub &/or e-mail -->, and request that translators update their translation.

+If the changes are only small changes, such as a new paragraph or a new short section, we might add the English to the translation while awaiting an update.
+If the changes are substantive, the translation will be removed until an updated version is provided.

 ## WAI Translations Mailing List {#mailinglist}